arangodb/docs/3.4/aql/index.md

 ---
 layout: default
-description: Introduction to the ArangoDB query language (AQL).
-AQL can be used to retrieve and modify data that are stored in ArangoDB.
+description: The ArangoDB Query Language (AQL) can be used to retrieve and modify data that are stored in ArangoDB.
-title: ArangoDB Query Language (AQL) introduction
+title: ArangoDB Query Language (AQL) Introduction
 ---
 Introduction
 ============

-The ArangoDB query language (AQL) can be used to retrieve and modify data that are stored in ArangoDB.
+The ArangoDB Query Language (AQL) can be used to retrieve and modify data that are stored in ArangoDB.

 {% hint 'info' %}